oracle/graal/docs/reference-manual/native-image/BuildOptions.md

 * `--enable-all-security-services`: add all security service classes to a native executable
 * `--enable-http`: enable HTTP support in a native executable
 * `--enable-https`: enable HTTPS support in a native executable
+* `--enable-monitoring`: enable monitoring features that allow the VM to be inspected at run time.
+Comma-separated list can contain `heapdump`, `jfr`, `jvmstat`, or `all` (defaults to `all` if no argument is provided).
+For example: `--enable-monitoring=heapdump,jvmstat`.
+* `--enable-sbom`: specify the format for a Software Bill of Materials (SBOM) to be included in the image for passive inspection.
+Currently, only cyclonedx is supported and the default.
 * `--enable-preview`: allow classes to depend on preview features of this release
 * `--enable-monitoring`: enable monitoring features that allow the VM to be inspected at run time.
 Comma-separated list can contain 'heapdump', 'jfr', 'jvmstat', or 'all' (defaults to 'all' if no argument is provided).
 For example: `--enable-monitoring=heapdump,jvmstat`.
 * `--enable-sbom`: specify the format for a Software Bill of Materials (SBOM) to be included in the image for passive inspection.
 Currently, only `cyclonedx` is supported and the default.